ambrolla/ambrolla.github.io/_posts/2022-09-17-startup-internship-experience.md

 4. The methodology that the front end team used was Scrum Methodology and I got exposed to that too.

 I felt a little bit sad that my internship ended there, but it was a very interesting experience there.
+I worked there part time, but I still did some work as a freelancer.